 An under-watered olive tree will produce few if any olives.
 But it is also important not to overwater olive tree which can also cause problems.

-In this short video we provide some very good guidance on how to water olive trees:
+In the attached short video we provide some very good guidance on how to water olive trees.

 Lack of Nutrients

 Lack of soil fertility could also cause problems in producing olives.
-Olive trees does need to be fertilized especially in fruiting phase.
+Olive trees do need to be fertilized especially in the fruiting phase.

 Also, check out our article with good information on how and when to fertilize olive trees with guidance on how much fertilizer to use (which depends on the age and size of the trees).